 Recommended Background Books about Pompeii

-On the other hand, it is very easy to hop on the Circumvesuviana train to get to Pompeii from either Sorrento or Naples.
+Arriving at Pompeii.
+To visit Pompeii, you should plan to arrive shortly before the ruins open at 8:30 which means that it is most convenient to stay somewhere nearby.
+If you are staying elsewhere (such as in Sorrento or Naples), you can either drive to Pompeii and park (there are many parking lots across from the main entrance for about 5 euros a day) or you can take the Circumvesuviana train.
+It is very easy to hop on the Circumvesuviana train to get to Pompeii from either Sorrento or Naples.
 There are two Circumvesuviana stations in Pompeii, each serving a different line of the train: (1) If you come to Pompeii from Sorrento or if you take the Sorrento line from Naples, your stop will be the Villa of the Mysteries station (Pompeii Scavi), which is directly across the street from Porta Marina, the main tourist entrance to the archaeological site.
-(2) If you come from Naples on the Poggiomarino line, your stop will be the Pompeii City station, which is located more in the center of modern Pompeii (and much closer to the Hotel Amleto).
+(2) If you come from Naples on the Poggiomarino line, your stop will be the Pompeii City station, which is located more in the center of modern Pompeii.
 In this case, you will walk straight out of the train station until you reach the cathedral square (you can't miss the imposing spire).
 Then turn right and walk along the main street until you reach the Piazza Anfiteatro, a much quieter entrance to the ruins (my preference).
 If you are at this entrance when the ruins open, you can avoid the crowds for an hour or so as you explore the eastern ruins.

 Entering the ruins.
 For me, there is only one way to see Pompeii.
 Arrive shortly before the opening time outside the Piazza Anfiteatro entrance.
 This is far away from almost all of the tourist buses (which arrive at the Porta Marina entrance).
 When the ticket seller shows up (often after the designated opening time), you will still be one of the few people waiting to enter the ruins.
 Using the excellent map that's provided free for visitors, you can stroll into the uncrowded southern part of the ruins through the Nucerian Gate.
 Then head for the Garden of the Fugitives and then walk as far east as you can...to the amphitheater and any of the streets along its north side.
 For the better part of an hour, you may be able to feel as if you are in Pompeii alone.